 All pupils get the opportunity to learn the descant recorder free of charge as part of the current Year 4 class music curriculum.
 Pupils who show great aptitude and enthusiasm can then be considered for a place in the school orchestra to continue their learning.

 Instrumental tuition, provided by the London Borough of Redbridge Music Service (RMS), is available on request.
 Selection depends on availability of places and priority is given to Key Stage 2 pupils.
 Lessons currently on offer are piano, violin, cello, double bass, brass, woodwind and guitar.
-All lessons take place during school time and invoicing for these lessons is undertaken in the prior term.
+All lessons take place during school time and invoicing for these lessons is undertaken by RMS.
 It is possible to hire instruments from RMS for the duration of the tuition at an additional cost.
-Pupils can be added to the waiting list by writing to the school office and indicating the preferred instrument.
+Pupils can be added to the waiting list by contacting Redbridge Music Service directly using the following link.

 Art and design embody some of the highest forms of human creativity.
 At Our Lady of Lourdes, we deliver a rich and varied art and design education.
 We have had our curriculum design and embedded art processes recognised with a gold Artsmark award.